sidgan/sidgan.github.com/_posts/2016-09-05-AdversarialAutoencoders.md

 Adversarial Autoencoders show visually better results than variational autoencoders.
 They map the encoders output distribution which is q(z\|x) to an arbitrary prior distribution p(z).

 	Note: E denotes Expectation
+	When the fake image becomes very real looking, D starts focusing on features that are not important.